About Ann Roecker

 #1: Students are leaving the church.

 This trending genre matters because 50 to 70 percent of young Christians today walk away from the church even before they get to college.
 Why?
-Because their parents and pastors aren’t answering their questions about God.[1]
+Because parents and pastors aren’t answering their questions about God.[1]

 #2: It’s better to win our spiritual battles than to lose them.